Sermon on the Mount

-The Sermon on the Mount (translated from Vulgate Latin section title Sermo in monte) is a collection of sayings spoken by Jesus of Nazareth found in the Gospel of Matthew (chapters 5, 6, and 7) that summarizes his moral teachings.
+The Sermon on the Mount (translated from Augustine's title De sermone Domini in monte) is a discourse delivered by Jesus of Nazareth found in chapters 5, 6, and 7 of the Gospel of Matthew that summarizes his moral teachings.
 It is the first of five discourses in the Gospel and has been one of the most widely quoted sections of the Gospels.

 Background and setting

 The Sermon on the Mount is placed relatively early in Matthew's portrayal of Jesus's ministry—following, in chapter 3, his baptism by John and, in chapter 4, his sojourn and temptation in the desert, his call of four disciples, and his early preaching in Galilee.

-The five discourses in the Gospel of Matthew are: the Sermon on the Mount (5–7), the discourse on discipleship (10), the discourse of parables (13), the discourse on the community of faith (18), and the discourse on future events (24-25).
-Also, like all the other "discourses", this one has Matthew's concluding statement (7:28-29) that distinguishes it from the material that follows.
+The Sermon is the first of the five discourses in the Gospel of Matthew, the others being the discourse on discipleship (10), the discourse of parables (13), the discourse on the community of faith (18), and the discourse on future events (24–25).
+Also, like all the other "discourses", this one has Matthew's concluding statement (7:28–29) that distinguishes it from the material that follows.
 For similar statements at the end of the other discourses, see 11:1; 13:53; 19:1; 26:1.

 Traditionally, the Mount of Beatitudes has been commemorated by Christians as the physical site at which the sermon took place.
 Other locations, such as Mount Arbel and the Horns of Hattin, have also been suggested as possibilities.

 This sermon is one of the most widely quoted sections of the canonical gospels, including some of the best-known sayings attributed to Jesus, such as the Beatitudes and the commonly recited version of the Lord's Prayer.
 It also contains what many consider to be the central tenets of Christian discipleship.

-The setting for the sermon is given in Matthew 5:1-2.
+The setting for the sermon is given in Matthew 5:1–2.
 There, Jesus is said to see the crowds, to go up the mountain accompanied by his disciples, to sit down, and to begin his speech.
 He comes down from the mountain in Matthew 8:1.
+In several theological and biblical traditions, the Sermon on the Mount is regarded as the New Testament counterpart to the giving of the Ten Commandments on Mount Sinai, which, according to tradition, was revealed by God in the presence of the entire Israelite people.
+Both events occur on a mountain, emphasizing their significance as moments of direct encounter between God and his people.
+Frederic Godet described the location of Jesus' teaching as "the mount where Jesus speaks is as the Sinai of the new covenant."
+Joseph Ratzinger (Pope Benedict XVI) writes that because Matthew presents Jesus as "the new Moses" throughout his Gospel, he is seated here in teaching authority on "the cathedra of the mountain", and that the sermon is "the new Torah brought by Jesus".
+Both the Hebrew Bible and the New Testament use the history of Israelites to frame the ways in which God revealed his will to humanity, particularly through the prophets.